Alejandroid17/wikistorage/README.md

 #### Firebase

-In the secret settings of your project on GitHUb, you need to define:
+In the secret settings of your project on GitHub, you need to define:

 - **FIREBASE_PROJECT_ID**: Firebase project id.
 - **FIREBASE_AUTH**: Firebase settings auth.